-Quizzes (10 quizzes) 20%

-Tests ( 4 tests) 30%
+Tests (10 tests) 50%

 Final Exam 50 %

 Total 100%

-Weekly quizzes need to be completed independently and online through Moodle.
-The quizzes are closed book, and no supporting aids should be used.
-The 4 tests must be written in class at the scheduled time.
-Quizzes and tests range in time from 20 minutes to one hour.
-The final 3 hour exam will be handwritten in person at a scheduled time.
+Weekly tests need to be completed independently and online through Moodle.
+The tests are closed book, and no supporting aids should be used.
+Tests range in time from 20 minutes to one hour.
+The final 3-hour exam will be handwritten in person at a scheduled time.

-If you must miss an in person evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
-If you miss an evaluation, there will be a 20% per day penalty applied, beginning immediately after the evaluation.
+If you must miss an evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
+If you miss the exam, there will be a 20% per day penalty applied, beginning immediately after the evaluation.